Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - *Audition*: sense of hearing.
 - *Vestibular system*: sense of balance.
-- We can hear between 20 Hz and 20,000 Hz.
+- We can hear sounds between the frequencies of 20 to 20,000 Hz.
 - *Pitch*: the frequency or tone of a sound wave.
 - *Intensity*: the loudness of a sound wave.
 - *Pinna*: the outside part of the ear that helps us better collect sounds from ahead than from behind.
 - Sounds follows the path from
-    - Pinna → Auditory canal → Eardrum → Ossicles → Oval window → Cochlea
+    - Pinna → Auditory canal → Eardrum → Ossicles (Bones) → Oval window → Cochlea
 ![Figure 11.3](figure11-3.png)
-- Medial geniculate nucleus (MGN).
+- Similar to how visual information passes through the LGN, auditory information passes through the medial geniculate nucleus (MGN) of the thalamus.
-- The oval window is used to transfer the vibrations of sound into vibrations in fluid.
+- The oval window is used to transfer the vibrations of air into vibrations in fluid.
 There’s also another window called the round window to bulge when the fluid is vibrated.
 - Why doesn’t the eardrum connect directly to the cochlea?
-It’s because sound waves aren’t powerful enough to move the fluid in the cochlea and it requires the ossicles to provide amplification.
+It’s because sound waves aren’t powerful enough to move the fluid in the cochlea so it requires the ossicles to provide amplification.
 - *Attenuation reflex*: when a loud sound is heard, muscles contract to make the ossicles more rigid.
 - Possible functions of the attenuation reflex
     - Adapt the ear to continuous sounds at high intensities.
     - Protect the ear from loud sounds.
     - Prevents us from hearing ourselves when we talk.
 - The basilar membrane is stiffer and wider the farther down we go.
-This allows lower frequencies to travel farther and slows higher frequencies down before they reach the end.
+This allows lower frequencies to travel farther and slows down higher frequencies before they reach the end of the membrane.
 ![Figure 11.9](figure11-9.png)
 ![Figure 11.10](figure11-10.png)
 - The location on the basilar membrane codes the frequency of the sound.